-Stephan over at Biohacks.net put together the Maximum Lean Body Mass Calculator.
+Stephan over at Biohacks.net put together the Maximum Lean Body Mass Calculator (no longer online).
 The formula used to make the calculation includes wrist and ankle size, which is a wise thing as ectomorphs tend to have smaller wrists and less muscle potential than someone with thicker wrists.
 But the formula is still incomplete.
 I’ll explain later.

 My numbers are: